-such as Google, Bing and domain hosting to track general site usage.
-These
+traffic analytics such as Google, Bing and domain hosting to track general site

-passwords & usernames when accessing our secure client login or secure
+choose to save passwords & usernames when accessing our secure client login

-In 2011 The European Union amended Regulation 6 of the Privacy
+A - In 2011 The European Union amended Regulation 6 of the Privacy

 and Electronic Communications Regulations 2003 (PECR), requiring websites to

 obtain consent before placing any cookie (other than those absolutely necessary

 to make the website work) on website visitors computers.
 Websites using cookies

 must offer visitors an opt out of cookie usage.
 Web site owners were given

 Q - What is a cookie?

 harmless text files that are placed on your computer by a website to ensure you

 receive the right experience from that website.
 They may be used to track your